Offline to Online Learning for Real-Time Bandwidth Estimation: Evaluation

 We further verify our method by comparing against HRCC, Gemini, and BoB using traces generated from production parameters within a fork of OpenNetLab~\cite{opennetlab}.
 We randomly generate traces for evaluation from a diverse set of network workloads containing low bandwidth, high bandwidth, fluctuating bandwidth, burst loss, and LTE.
 Call simulation parameters such as the proportion of video calls to audio calls, network queuing delay, and the video start time are randomly sampled at runtime.
 Our evaluation consists of $480$ distinct simulated calls.
 We run $1000$ validation runs, which corresponds to nearly $480000$ simulated calls.

 Our results are reported in Figure~\ref{fig:sim_baselines}.
-No significant difference in the receive rate was observed between bandwidth estimators; however, both \Name{} and UKF achieve a significant reduction in the packet loss rate and delay in comparison to BoB, HRCC, and Gemini.
-Specifically, we observe approximately $50$ ms less delay on average and a $50\%$ reduction in packet loss variance in comparison to competing methods (see Figure~\ref{fig:sim_baselines}).
-Our real world and simulated experiments demonstrate that \Name{} can closely match our expert UKF and highlight UKF's expertise as a bandwidth estimator.
+No significant difference in the receiving rate was observed between bandwidth estimators; however, both \Name{} and UKF achieve a significant reduction in the packet loss rate and delay in comparison to BoB, HRCC, and Gemini.
+Specifically, we observe approximately $44\%$ less delay on average and a $17\%$ reduction in the packet loss rate, which translates to a $58\%$ improvement in QoE compared to competing methods (see Figure~\ref{fig:sim_baselines}).
+Our experiments indicate no statistically significant difference between \Name{} and UKF and demonstrate that \Name{} generalizes from offline data to online videoconferencing calls-- with zero network interactions during training.
+Furthermore, our results highlight UKF's expertise as a bandwidth estimator.